Srinagarindra: Princess Mother's volunteer doctors

-Since 1964, when trips to remote areas to visit villagers and army personnel became a routine procedure, she noticed how people there were plagued by health problems.
+Since 1964, when trips to remote areas to visit villagers and army personnel became a routine procedure, she noticed how people living there were plagued by health problems.
 Due to the lack of medical facilities, such basic illnesses as gastrointestinal infections, tapeworms, skin diseases, and malaria would often lead to death.

 In 1969, she established the first medical volunteer mobile unit in Chiang Mai Province, called "The Princess Mother's Medical Volunteers".
 The team was made up of doctors, dentists, pharmacists, nurses, and health officers, who volunteered their time on weekends to treat the ill, and offer consultative services to the public free of charge.

-All expenses for these visits were subsidized by the princess mother.
+All expenses for these visits were subsidized by the Princess Mother.
 If she happened to be on the trip with the medical team, she would help fill the prescriptions and provide advice to the sick.
 Those in critical condition would be sent to local hospitals.
 Later, she experimented with the system of radio consultation between doctors in the hospital and patients at health centers in remote areas, following the system used by the Royal Flying Doctor Service of Australia.
 The project was well received, and within a few years the number of radio centers increased to 446 covering 25 provinces, with the center of operations at Srapathum Palace.
 Over a million patients benefited from this service.

-In 1974, the princess mother donated one million baht to establish "The Princess Mother’s Volunteer Flying Doctor Foundation", which was subsequently changed into "The Princess Mother's Volunteer Foundation" (PMMV) in 1985.
+In 1974, the Princess Mother donated one million baht to establish "The Princess Mother's Volunteer Flying Doctor Foundation", which was subsequently changed into "The Princess Mother's Volunteer Foundation" (PMMV) in 1985.

-The Prostheses Foundation and the Breast Foundation, both under the patronage of the princess mother, were two projects initiated in her later years.
+The Prostheses Foundation and the Breast Foundation, both under the patronage of the Princess Mother, were two projects initiated in her later years.
 The Prostheses Foundation was set up in 1992, when she learned that a doctor from Chiang Mai University had developed below knee prostheses from recycled plastic bottles which cost only 700 baht, and artificial limbs that could be used for agricultural purposes for 300 baht.
 She saw this as an opportunity to provide artificial limbs free of charge to the poor.
 With initial funding donated by the princess mother, and further donations from her daughter, Princess Galyani Vadhana, and the general public, the foundation offers artificial limbs to the needy.